-Public interest may also constitute grounds for termination of the concession contract by the contracting authority, in which case the contracting authority will compensate the project company for all the damages caused (which may include loss of profit).
-The construction contractor may also be compensated under the back-to-back principle.
-Some concession contracts set out the method for calculating the damages incurred by the project company in case of termination by reason of public interest.
-Such calculation usually takes into account the status of construction,
+Public interest may also constitute grounds for termination of the concession contract by the contracting authority, in which case the contracting authority shall compensate the project company for all the damages caused (which may include to profit).
+The construction contractor may also be compensated under the back-to-principle.
+Some concession contracts set out the method for calculating the dam incurred by the project company in case of termination by reason of public interest.
+Scalculation usually takes into account the status of construction.

-Other political risks, such as war, civil disturbance or strikes may be considered as events of force majeure and, therefore, the project company shall be relieved from its obligations under the concession contract to the extent affected by the relevant event of force majeure.
-Force majeure events may trigger the financial balance mechanism and, hence; the project company (and consequently, the construction contractor) shall be compensated.
-In case of prolonged force majeure or if the restoration of the financial balance of the concession proves too onerous, the concession contract may be terminated.
+Other political risks, such as war, civil disturbance or strikes may be consid as events of force majeure and, therefore, the project company shall be relieved fror obligations under the concession contract to the extent affected by the relevant ever force majeure.
+Force majeure events may trigger the financial balance mechanism: hence, the project company (and consequently, the construction contractor) shall compensated.
+In case of prolonged force majeure or if the restoration of the finan balance of the concession proves too onerous, the concession contract may be terminal.

 Changes in law may also be treated as a political risk.
-Only a specific change in law entitles the project company to financial balance.
-The risk of change in general law is typically assumed by the project company.
+Only a specific chang law entitles the project company to financial balance.
+The risk of change in general is typically assumed by the project company.